Over Rev!: Anime and OVA

 There were plans for an anime and original video animation (OVA) adaptation of the manga.
-Takao Yoshioka, most known for his work on other anime such as Your Lie in April, Working!!, No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!, and Elfen Lied, would be in charge Over Rev!s screenplay and series composition.
+Takao Yoshioka, most known for his work on other anime such as Your Lie in April, Working!!, No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!, and Elfen Lied, would be in charge Over Rev!'s screenplay and series composition.
 Yoshioka stated that the animation would cover material up to volume 3 in the manga, but the series did not reach production.

-Merchandise

-There is limited merchandise for Over Rev! including keychains, cellphone charms, car models, and toys.